Back to Song Library

 Can I play Drinking Song on this page?

 Yes.
-This Drinking Song page keeps the fingering chart, 3/8 phrase layout, and Bb note center easy to follow while letting you switch between the supported ocarina, recorder, and tin whistle views.
+This Drinking Song page keeps the fingering chart, 3/8 phrase layout, and Bb note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for Drinking Song?
+Should I use letter notes or numbered notes for Drinking Song?

 Letter notes are usually the faster default for melody reading here, while numbered notes give you a backup check if you want a more number-based reference for the same phrase shapes.